 Key characteristic: Partnership K-1 income is generally subject to self-employment tax for active partners.
 This makes it different from the S Corp K-1.

-Deadline: The partnership must file Form 1065 and issue K-1s by March 15 (or September 15 with an extension).
+Deadline: The partnership must file Form 1065 and issue K-1s by March 16, 2026 — March 15 falls on a Sunday this year (or September 15 with an extension).

 You receive this K-1 if you're a shareholder in an S Corporation (or an LLC that elected S Corp tax treatment).